cogumbreiro/cogumbreiro.github.io/index.md

 </figure>

 Tiago is excited by concurrency theory and parallel programming.
-In his Ph.D., Tiago proposed two techniques to handle barrier deadlocks: a deadlock-free programming interface, and a runtime verification tool, called [Armus].
+In his Ph.D. thesis, entitled [Programming Multicores Safely], Tiago proposed two techniques to handle barrier deadlocks: a deadlock-free programming interface, and a runtime verification tool, called [Armus].
 Recently, he has been interested in using [Coq] and [Why3] to produce certified algorithms.

 Past experience, includes being a research assistant at [Imperial College London], where he was supervised by [Nobuko Yoshida], and a